HuxleyIsMe/promises/README.md

 ### part two a - how many io connections can our machine even have?

-Lets be clear promises aren't inherently IO operations, however in our context we are using them for data fetching with fetch so they will be running IO operations.
+Lets be clear promises aren't inherently network operations, however in our context we are using them for data fetching with fetch so they will be running network operations.
 I will come back to this one because its super interesting but requires a deep dive into browsers.

 ### part two b - how can we safely add as we go?